 If I hardly eat anything but continue excreting, does this affect the balance of minerals in my body?

 Don’t worry, the loss of minerals that are essential to the body during fasting is prevented by the body`s own reduction processes.
 Additionally, the fresh fruit and vegetable juices you are given as supplementary nutrition during fasting sustain the body with sufficient amounts of potassium and other minerals.
 Even so, some of the following symptoms may arise: low blood pressure, dizziness, headaches, fatigue, dry skin and membranes, halitosis, and a heightened sensitivity to cold.
-These symptoms normally disappear spontaneously or can be treated with other naturopathic remedies: Black tea, honey, warm baths, warm baths and compresses, Kneipp treatments, physical activity, and the activation of excretory processes via the bowels, kidney, skin and lungs.
+These symptoms normally disappear spontaneously or can be treated with other naturopathic remedies: Black tea, honey, warm baths and compresses, Kneipptreatments, physical activity, and the activation of excretory processes via the bowels, kidney, skin and lungs.
 Many fasting patients have no complaints at all, and the majority experience a heightened feeling of physical and spiritual wellbeing.

 Does the heart muscle lose proteins during fasting?
 What effect does this have?

 It is quite normal to use small quantities of protein during fasting and this is unproblematic, even in the case of heart muscle.
 Methodically correct fasting improves the performance capacity of the muscles, including the heart muscle.
 This is even more the case when the patient follows a supportive exercise and fitness programme.
 People fasting usually feel fitter, can move more freely, and progress to higher fitness levels in walking and gymnastics groups.
 From the animal kingdom we know that migratory birds flying over oceans and deserts neither eat nor drink during this extremely strenuous physical activity.
-It was discovered that they not only use protein muscle cells from their wings during these flights, but also from the heart muscles.
+It was discovered that they not only use protein muscle cells from their wings during these flights, but also from the heart muscle.
 Their heart shrinks by up to 20% without their physical performance suffering in the least.

 Can therapeutic fasting have such a debilitating effect on me that health issues result?